eshneken/terraform-bmcs-weblogic-jenkins-chef/Readme.md

 Finally, you probably want to fork this repository since you'll want to make changes in GitHub for your own environment.
 Because we're demonstrating IaC principles, Jenkins pulls from a Git repo so you will actually need to make changes in Git to point to your own stuff to make things work

 ### Install a Jenkins Server and Private Docker Registry
-I recommend doing this in BMCS (after all, why not?) so create a VCN, make sure your security list allows 8080 (default Jenkins port) & 5000 (docker registry port), and create a compute instance.
+I recommend doing this in OCI (after all, why not?) so create a VCN, make sure your security list allows 8080 (default Jenkins port) & 5000 (docker registry port), and create a compute instance.
 Log into that instance and make sure to disable the local firewall; here are the sample commands for OEL/RHEL/CentOS 7:

 ```css
 sudo service firewalld stop